gocallag/hyperv/README.md

 This collection provides a range of modules for managing Hyper-V hosts and VM's etc that run on those hosts.

-**Note:** This role is still in active development.
-There may be unidentified issues and the role variables may change as development continues.
+**Note:** This collection is still in active development.
+There may be unidentified issues and various variables may change as development continues.

 ## Requirements